SwissDataScienceCenter/renku/docs/user/firststeps.rst

 "workflow".
 A workflow consists of a series of steps, each of which consumes some inputs, executes code based on those inputs and produces outputs.
-The outputs of one step are frequently the inputs of another - this creates a dependency between the code executions and results. ``Renku`` is designed to keep track of these dependencies for you.
-We will illustrate some of these concepts with a simple example (see also the :ref:`lineage`).
+The outputs of one step are frequently the inputs of another - this creates a dependency between the code executions and results.
+When workflows become more complex, the bookkeeping can become tedious.
+That is where ``Renku`` comes in -- it is designed to keep track of these dependencies for you.
+We will illustrate some of these concepts with a simple example (see also the :ref:`lineage` in the documentation_).

 First, let's make sure the project repository is clean.
 Run:

 .. code-block:: console